Udj13/Agro-Navigation-receiver/README.md

 [![image](https://user-images.githubusercontent.com/54446451/159944833-5c906f5f-61c7-4b45-8715-b167915c0620.png)](https://play.google.com/store/apps/details?id=com.shlyagin.parallel_driving)

+## Why do you need an external receiver?

 Low GPS accuracy is the main problem of using AGRO NAVIGATION APP.
 If the phone is arranged in the cabin of the vehicle, the GPS signal may be shielded by the top plate of the cabin.